Earthquake: Focus

 The majority of tectonic earthquakes originate in the Ring of Fire at depths not exceeding tens of kilometers.
-Earthquakes occurring at a depth of less than 70 km are classified as "shallow-focus" earthquakes, while those with a focal depth between 70 and 300 km are commonly termed "mid-focus" or "intermediate-depth" earthquakes.
+Earthquakes occurring at depths less than 70 km are classified as "shallow-focus" earthquakes, while those with focal depths between 70 and 300 km are commonly termed "mid-focus" or "intermediate-depth" earthquakes.

 In subduction zones, where older and colder oceanic crust descends beneath another tectonic plate, deep-focus earthquakes may occur at much greater depths (ranging from 300 to 700 km).
 These seismically active areas of subduction are known as Wadati–Benioff zones.
-Deep-focus earthquakes occur at a depth where the subducted lithosphere should no longer be brittle, due to the high temperature and pressure.
+Deep-focus earthquakes occur at depths where the subducted lithosphere should no longer be brittle, due to the high temperature and pressure.
 A possible mechanism for the generation of deep-focus earthquakes is faulting caused by olivine undergoing a phase transition into a spinel structure.

 Volcanic activity

 Earthquakes often occur in volcanic regions and are caused there, both by tectonic faults and the movement of magma in volcanoes.
 Such earthquakes can serve as an early warning of volcanic eruptions, as during the 1980 eruption of Mount St. Helens.
 Earthquake swarms can serve as markers for the location of the flowing magma throughout the volcanoes.
 These swarms can be recorded by seismometers and tiltmeters (a device that measures ground slope) and used as sensors to predict imminent or upcoming eruptions.